 Cell phones are not permitted to be out during class.
 Make sure they are muted and do not ring during class.
-There is little reason why a laptop should be used during a math class.
 You should have pencil, paper, and your textbook out and ready to use in class.
-If for some reason you have a legitimate need of a laptop in class, please see me and we will discuss this need.
+If for some reason you have a need of a laptop in class, such as use of an ebook for class, please see me and we will discuss this need.